 Our cell phones are an integral part of our life.
 But did you know that it emits radiofrequency (RF), and there are chances that this energy can interfere with electronic medical devices?
-Electromagnetic Interference (EMI) is the name we have given to this type of interference.
+Electromagnetic Interference (EMI) is the name, we have given to this type of interference.
+Lets find out, how cell phone and pacemaker go with each other.

 Are There Any Precautions for Pacemaker Wearers?